 - Good value for money.

-Note: Visa for UK is different from Schengen Visa applicable for both France and Belgium.
-Tourist visa will be checked upon boarding the train.
+- Note: Visa for the UK is different from Schengen Visa applicable for both France and Belgium.
+A tourist visa, if any will be checked upon boarding the train.

 - Paris Itinerary and guide for 4 days